rupeshs/sandart/README.md

 # sandart
-Converts photos to sand artworks.
+Converts photos into sand artworks.

 I started with some pixel manipulations/Feature detection and the result is Sand Art